Technical document translation: top 10 tips

-When crafting the document itself, it’s important to follow certain guidelines, which will make future translations a lot easier.
+When creating technical documents, it’s important to follow guidelines that will make future translations easier.

-• Write short, clear sentences.
+- Write short, clear sentences with simple phrasing.
 Limit dependent clauses.
 One thought per sentence helps translators better understand the original meaning.
 It also increases savings from translation memory matches in translation software.

 2. Avoid hard and soft returns when aligning texts

 Using hard and soft returns can add extra time at the translation stage.
-Broken sentences can cause difficulties for linguists and any tools, like translation management software or machine translation.
+Broken sentences can cause difficulties for linguists, as well as for tools like translation management software or machine translation.

 3. Use automation in your documents

-Table of Contents (TOCs), Indices (IX), cross references, variables and internal/external links can be automated.
+Table of Contents (TOCs), Indices (IX), cross references, variables and internal/external links can all be automated to streamline translation workflows.
 Also, we recommend using style sheets, which instantly apply any updates or resizing.

 4. Prepare for text expansion